 "No," Jared chipped in, "there's a particular ghost we're trying to see tonight.
 They say she comes out if you chant a special saying.
 She murdered her kids."

+"No, her kids were taken from her and she was murdered," Katie amended.
 "Whatever.
 The thing is, Gage Hinder said he saw her last year, and Ashley Klie after that.
 This thing might actually be real."

 "Yeah," Jessica mused skeptically, "or those two could have been really drunk."